- Appointments 866.588.2264

 - Change negative or inaccurate thinking about bedtime or sleep.

 Your therapist may teach you how to sleep with anxiety by using biofeedback.
-Biofeedback trains you to control your body’s functions.
+Biofeedback trains you to manage your body’s functions.
 You learn to relax your muscles, regulate your breathing, lower your heart rate and focus your attention.
 Your therapist might use special sensors to measure these bodily functions, or they may give you exercises, such as deep breathing and meditation, to do at home.

 How can healthier sleep habits treat sleep anxiety?